5of12/5of12.github.io/_posts/2025-09-29-how-to-connect-ios-to-midi.md

 title: How to connect iOS to MIDI for Playtonik
 ---

 Playtonik is a MIDI Innovation Award winning musical fidget toy for iPhone and iPad.
-We built Playtonik to be fun to play with straight out of tthe box, with no external gear, but for those of you with hardware or software synths there's a whole other layer of fun.
+We built Playtonik to be fun to play with straight out of the box, with no external gear, but for those of you with hardware or software synths there's a whole other layer of fun.
 That is if you can figure out the slightly strange setup of getting your iPhone (or iPad) to work as a MIDI device.

 This is a guide to some of the methods we've been using to connect Playtonik to our favourite instruments and tools.
 We're an Apple Mac based team, so that does mean our instructions are biased towards that platform.
 MIDI works everywhere though, so hopefully you can still learn from this guide and make it work for you.
 If you have tips for getting things set up on other platforms, get in touch!